Culture and Education

 Cultural policy is an integral part of the German foreign policy, as it enables people of the most diverse backgrounds to meet.
 Its task is to build bridges to other cultures, promoting exchange and aiding understanding between people.
 In Hong Kong, the cultural work of the Consulate General is supported by various organisations.
 In 2009, the priority of our cultural relations policy was research and academic relations.
 To understand more, you may visit the following webpages:

 Hong Kong Design Institute (HKDI) Gallery is proud to present "Konstantin Grcic – Panorama", the Asian debut of the largest solo exhibition to date on world-renowned German industrial designer Konstantin Grcic, as a showcase of his distinctive vision of the future of design.
-The German Alumni Association Hong Kong will organise a guided tour of the exhibition on Saturday, 11 February 2017.
-All are welcome.

 Exhibition "Konstantin Grcic – Panorama"